Public Health Funding Policy Activities

 Fighting Environmental Causes of Disease

 Much of our health is affected by the environment in which we live, work, learn, and play.
 Supporting research and implementing the knowledge it generates helps to create safe, healthy environments that are free of environmental toxicants and other hazards to enable people to make healthy choices that are not currently possible in many communities across the country.
 Without the right data, researchers and policymakers struggle to answer basic questions about life-threatening health conditions

 Preparing for Public Health Emergencies and Pandemics

 The Ebola and Zika outbreaks and the natural disasters in 2017 demonstrated that we cannot become complacent in the face of public health emergencies.
-Over the past few years, state and local health departments and health systems have responded to crises like the Flint water contamination, extreme weather, wildfires, outbreaks of HIV, measles, Legionnaire’s and other infectious diseases, and mass casualty events.
+Over the past few years, state and local health departments and health systems have responded to crises like the Flint water contamination, extreme weather, wildfires, outbreaks of HIV, measles, and other infectious diseases, and mass casualty events.
 However, federal, state, and local budget cuts threaten the ability to respond adequately.
 More than any other source, federal dollars fund state and local agencies to ensure that they have the vital public health infrastructure and capacity to prepare for and respond to acts of terrorism, natural disasters, and infectious disease outbreaks.
-The CDC and the HHS Assistant Secretary for Preparedness and Response (ASPR) work to ensure that public health and health systems can respond adequately and effectively when disaster strikes.
-CDC’s Division of Global Health Protection contributes to global health security by building public health capacity to detect and respond to outbreaks.
+CDC and the HHS Assistant Secretary for Preparedness and Response (ASPR) work to ensure that public health and health systems can respond effectively when disaster strikes.